drivendataorg/zamba/docs/docs/quickstart.md

                                   loaded prior to inference.
 Only use if you're very confident all your videos can be loaded.
+  -o, --overwrite                 Overwrite outputs in the save directory if
+                                  they exist.
   -y, --yes                       Skip confirmation of configuration and
                                   proceed right to prediction.
   --help                          Show this message and exit.